ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 ### Accessing the IBM {{site.data.keyword.messagehub}} console
 {: #access_console}

-The console continues to be accessible if private only networking is selected.
+The console continues to be accessible if public networking is available for the instance, including both public and public-and-private.

+The console will not be accessiable if private only network is selected and context-based restriction is setup due to technical limitation.
+CLI is recommended to perform any administrative operations. eg. `ibmcloud es topic-create [--name] TOPIC_NAME [--partitions PARTITIONS] [--config KEY=VALUE[;KEY=VALUE]* ]*`

 ## Configuring context-based restrictions
 {: #configuring_cbr}